Frequently Asked Questions

 Gemstone Teams

 The second semester of the first-year, students take GEMS102, a course entirely devoted to the team formation and selection process.
-In this class, all students are able to brainstorm and submit a variety of research ideas via a project sheet.
-Students may submit multiple project sheets.
-The Gemstone staff review the submitted project sheets to ensure that they are feasible.
+In this class, all students are able to brainstorm and submit a variety of research ideas via a Research Prospectus.
+The Gemstone staff review the submitted research ideas to ensure that they are feasible.
 From this point, the topics are narrowed down through a preference voting process by the students in the first-year cohort.
-Project sheet authors submit short commercials/advertisements promoting their project and answer questions regarding their idea.
+Research Prospectus authors submit short commercials/advertisements promoting their idea and answer questions.
 The research topics are narrowed down to typically 10-12 total teams.
 Students will then be placed on teams based on their engagement throughout the course, voting preferences, and research preferences.
 Students are only placed on teams that align with what they have submitted in their final voting form.
 Teams are typically formed the week after spring break.

 Yes.
 The team selection process occurs during GEMS102.
 For more information about how the process works, see above.